deanhiller/playorm/readme.md

 * Includes it's own in-memory database for TDD in your unit tests!!!!!
 * [Saves you MORE data storage compared to other solutions](https://github.com/deanhiller/playorm/wiki/An-important-note-on-storage)t
 * logging interface below the first level cache so you can see the raw operations on cassandra and optimize just like when you use hibernate's logging
+* Log all your webservers logs to a fixed number of rows in cassandra so you can have one view into your webserver logs
 * A raw interface using only BigDecimal, BigInteger, and String types which is currently used to upload user defined datasets through a web interface(and we wire that into generating meta data so they can ad-hoc query on the nosql system)
 * An ad-hoc query interface that can query on any table that was from an Entity object.
 To us on other tables, you can also code up and save DboTableMeta objects and the ad-hoc query interface gets you query support into those tables
 * IF you have some noSQL data and some Relational data, store your relational data in noSQL now and just maintain one database in production!!!